OUR STORY

 Our philosophy begins with the idea that any dog we breed should be one that our family would want to own.
 The dogs are raised on 2 plus acres in Olympia, Washington.
 Our focus is on family dogs that are mild tempered, intelligent, adaptable, and healthy.
 Each dog we own was selected based on their own temperament and the temperament of their parents.
 The dogs are purebred AKC registered Labrador Retrievers and each litter is registered with the AKC.
 Our dogs lead mentally and physically healthy lives and we make sure that each of our litters are bred from parents who have proven to be excellent family dogs.

-Johnson Point Labradors (JPL) was started by Amanda Rich 6 years ago.
+Johnson Point Labradors (JPL) was started by Amanda Rich in 2017.
 Amanda had been around Labradors most of her life, the first one coming into her life as a child.
 When she and her husband bought their first home and began the process of getting a dog, they looked at every breed and the obvious choice was a Labrador.
 They purchased a black Labrador puppy and added a yellow Labrador rescue months later.
 Ten years, three children and a move up the coast later and they began looking into getting another dog.
 They looked at each and every breed again and unanimously chose another Labrador.
 Her belief was that they are the perfect family dog-an equal blend of intelligence, loyalty, trainability and beauty.

 Amanda's passion for breeding Labradors began years ago with an unfortunate experience with a poorly bred puppy.
 She realized that a breeder carries an immense responsibility to prepare a puppy for a life with a new family.
 A good dog begins years before a puppy is whelped and it was her goal to produce excellent family dogs.
-Thus began Johnson Point Labradors.
+Thus began Johnson Point Labradors (JPL).

-Cindy - my husband James (Amanda's father) and I have always loved dogs and soon after starting our family, we got our first dog - a Labrador.
+I(Cindy) and my husband James (Amanda's father) have always loved dogs and soon after starting our family, we got our first dog - a Labrador.
 We soon added a German Shepard to the family and raised the two dogs alongside our children in Southern California.
 Both dogs lived to old age and passed away shortly before we moved to Washington.
 After settling in here we knew we wanted another dog in our life, so of course we looked for another Labrador!
 Recently we added another Labrador to our family - yes, a JPL Labrador and are enjoying the two labs immensely.

 We were not surprised that Amanda had chosen to raise Labradors knowing of her love for the breed.
 During the past couple years I spent time with Amanda in her business, helping with the puppies to start, playing with them and preparing the puppy bags that go home with them.
 Gradually I spent more and more time with her in the business learning her philosophies and business strategy (from what items to order to dealing with vendors and clients to which dogs to breed at which time).